Quick Maple Glazed Pecans

 • Add the maple syrup and a pinch of salt.

 • Remove to a parchment lined baking sheet and spread out evenly to cool.
+They will be soft until cooled completely.

 Notes